smourier/DirectN/README.md

 # DirectN
-Direct Interop code for .NET Framework, .NET Core and .NET 5+ : DXGI, WIC, DirectX 9 to 12, Direct2D, Direct Write, Direct Composition, Media Foundation, WASAPI, CodecAPI, GDI, Spatial Audio, DVD, Windows Media Player, UWP DXInterop, etc.
+Direct Interop code for .NET Framework, .NET Core and .NET 5+ : DXGI, WIC, DirectX 9 to 12, Direct2D, Direct Write, Direct Composition, Media Foundation, WASAPI, CodecAPI, GDI, Spatial Audio, DVD, Windows Media Player, UWP DXInterop, WinUI3, etc.

 The easiest way to use this is reference the nuget package: https://www.nuget.org/packages/DirectN/ (.NET Framework) or https://www.nuget.org/packages/DirectNCore/ (.NET Core and .NET 5, 6, 7, etc.)

 Or you can pick the C# source files you want (among the 9000 .cs provided ...).
 It can be sometimes difficult because the dependencies between all these technologies can make extracting a small portion quite difficult (and they are one of the reasons why DirectN exists...).
 However this is possible as demonstrated in this other project: [Windows Interface Composition Engine ("Wice")](https://github.com/aelyo-softworks/Wice) wich uses only ~700 files (less than 10%) from DirectN.

-## Same names and types than the native DirectX concepts!
+## Same names and types than the native concepts!
 DirectN allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use exactly the **same names and types than the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.

 By design, everything is in the same namespace (and in the same assembly if you use the whole package) so you don't need to know where is defined this or that interface, constants, etc.